Understanding delivery failures

 The possible reasons for a delivery failure are:

-- Error ignored : the address is in the whitelist and an email will be sent to it in any case.
+The address is on the allow list and an email will be sent to it in any case.

-- Blacklisted address : the address was blacklisted at the time of sending.
+The address was added to the block list at the time of sending.

 Retries after a delivery temporary failure